earthly/earthly/docs/guides/registries/azure-acr.md

 }
 ```

 ACR boasts many other methods of logging in, including [Service Principals](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-service-principal) and [admin accounts](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-authentication#admin-account).
 Note that the admin account method is not recommended for production usage.
-Please follow the releavant guides to authenticate if you wish to use one of these other methods.
+Please follow the relevant guides to authenticate if you wish to use one of these other methods.

 ## RBAC